World currency: Euro

 The euro inherited its status as a major reserve currency from the German mark (DM) and its contribution to official reserves has increased as banks seek to diversify their reserves and trade in the eurozone expands.

 As with the dollar, some of the world's currencies are pegged against the euro.
-They are usually Eastern European currencies like the Bulgarian lev, plus several west African currencies like the Cape Verdean escudo and the CFA franc.
+They are usually Eastern European currencies like the Bosnia and Herzegovina convertible mark, plus several west African currencies like the Cape Verdean escudo and the CFA franc.
 Other European countries, while not being EU members, have adopted the euro due to currency unions with member states, or by unilaterally superseding their own currencies: Andorra, Monaco, Kosovo, Montenegro, San Marino, and Vatican City.

 As of December 2006, the euro surpassed the dollar in the combined value of cash in circulation.
 The value of euro notes in circulation has risen to more than €610 billion, equivalent to US$800 billion at the exchange rates at the time.
 A 2016 report by the World Trade Organization shows that the world's energy, food and services trade are made 60% with US dollar and 40% by euro.